handsontable/handsontable/docs/9.0/guides/integrate-with-angular/angular-custom-context-menu-example.md

 ---
-title: 'Custom context menu with Angular'
+title: 'Custom context menu in Angular'
-metaTitle: 'Custom context menu with Angular - Guide - Handsontable Documentation'
+metaTitle: 'Custom context menu in Angular - Guide - Handsontable Documentation'
 permalink: /9.0/angular-custom-context-menu-example
 ---

-# Custom context menu with Angular
+# Custom context menu in Angular

 ## Overview
 The following is an implementation of the `@handsontable/angular` component with a custom context menu added.